seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 %time processed_clip.write_videofile(processed_output, audio=False)
 ```

-    [MoviePy] >>>> Building video output2.mp4
-    [MoviePy] Writing video output2.mp4

-    100%|█████████████████████████████████████████████████████████████████████████████▉| 1260/1261 [06:15<00:00,  3.37it/s]

-    [MoviePy] Done.
-    [MoviePy] >>>> Video ready: output2.mp4

-    Wall time: 6min 16s

 ## Conclusions:
 ----
-This project we untilzed multiple feature vectors, linear SVM classifier together with some image manipulation techniques to identify objects within an image.
-While the whole pipeline can identify objects within a image most of the time, the pipeline also fail on some cases,which might due to the limited trainig size.
+This project we untilzed multiple feature vectors, linear SVM&NN classifiers together with some image manipulation techniques(sliding window & heatmap) to identify objects within an image.

+The pipeline can identify objects within a image most of the time, however, it also generates some false postives, which might due to the limited trainig size, and overfitting of the models.
 Also, due to the nature of we applying threshold on an image to filter false positive, the ground truth boxes usuually cannot correctly contain the objects it identiify

-To build a better pipeline, One should also consider technique that utilize nerual network(e.g:SSD, YOLO)
+While the project is easy to understand and implemented, it suffers from many drawbacks such as problem that mention above, togehter with the fact that the whole pipeline cannot process video stream in real time, which might be essential for self driving vehicles.
+In order to build a better pipeline, One should also consider techniques that utilize deep nerual network(e.g: SSD, YOLO, etc)